pikvm/pikvm/pages/tailscale.md

 # Tailscale VPN
-You can use [Tailscale](https://tailscale.com/) to access PiKVM on the internal network.
+As an example, You can use [Tailscale](https://tailscale.com/) to access PiKVM on the internal network.
 This is a convenient and free (for private use) tool for organizing a small VPN network.
+This document is provided as an example for accessing your pikvm over the inet but you can also use zerotier or remote.it.
+Basic support like whats shown below is provided as an example, any other setting or functionality needs to be redirected to the appropriate community.

 # Installation
 ## On the PiKVM side